Tana Oy: Offices

-Olli Heinonen, VP, Sales & Marketing

-Acknowledgments
+Recognition

+In 2024, Dun & Bradstreet placed the company in its lowest risk category, "1st category minimal risk".
+The requirements for getting into the lowest risk category are, e.g. undisputed creditworthiness and economic growth.
+Tana Oy was also awarded the AAA highest credit rating by Dun&Bradstreet.
+An AAA credit rating requires established operations, a positive or non-negative background and payment method, and good finances.

+Tana Oy worked together with Medita Communication Ltd on a sustainability & ESG communications project and got shortlisted in the esteemed Finnish Comms Awards by Marketing Finland, in the Sustainability Comms category.

+In August 2023, Tana Oy received the Kasvaja 2023 (Grower 2023) certificate issued by Kauppalehti for established operations and stable growth.
+Tana Oy also received the Kestomenestyjä 2019–2023 (Continuous Achiever 2023) certificate, which means that, based on key figure comparisons, the company has been ranked among the best companies both among all Finnish companies and among the best companies in its industry for five consecutive years.

 Hallituspartnerit-network's Kultainen Nuija (golden gavel) Top 3 -finalist.
-Kultainen Nuija is an annual award given for one Finnish company, in recognition of excellence in governance.
+Kultainen Nuija is an annual award given to a Finnish company in recognition of excellence in governance.

-Suomen Yrittäjät (Entrepreneurs of Finland) organization and insurance company Fennia awarded the 2021 National Entrepreneurship Award to the Chairman of the Board of Tana Oy, Kari Kangas, as well as to Dermoshop Oy, E. Hartikainen Oy, Heikkinen Yhtiöt Oy.
-The award is Finland's most prestigious award among entrepreneurs.
+Suomen Yrittäjät (Entrepreneurs of Finland) organization and insurance company Fennia awarded the 2021 National Entrepreneurship Award to the chairman of the Board of Tana Oy, Kari Kangas, as well as to Dermoshop Oy, E. Hartikainen Oy, and Heikkinen Yhtiöt Oy.

 Tana Oy received the Kasvaja 2020 (Grower 2020) and Menestyjä 2020 (Achiever 2020) certificates issued by Kauppalehti for established operations, stable growth and good results and profitability.

-The Central Finland Entrepreneur of the Year 2020 award was presented to the Chairman of the Board of Tana Oy, Kari Kangas.
+The Central Finland Entrepreneur of the Year 2020 award was presented to the chairman of the Board of Tana Oy, Kari Kangas.

 In 2019, Suomalaisen Työn Liitto (Finnish Labor Union) awarded Tana Oy's products with the Avainlippu symbol (Key Flag Symbol).

-Tana Oy was chosen in Business Finland's Sampo-campaign, and received a grant of 105,000 euros from Business Finland for the development of a new product development operating model.
+Tana Oy was chosen in Business Finland's Sampo-campaign.
 The Sampo-campaign wants to further develop the operations of the manufacturing industry.
 The campaign is aimed at companies of all sizes in the manufacturing industry.